The Best Steakhouse in Every State

 NEW YORK: Gallagher's Steakhouse in New York City

-The meat is stored in a dry age room in view of the street in front of the restaurant.
+The meat at Gallagher's is stored in a dry age room in view of the street in front of the restaurant.
 They grill the cuts over hickory logs for a smoky flavor.
 Located near Times Square and Broadway, this location is perfect for any activity you have planned in the busiest parts of the city.

 NORTH CAROLINA: Gamekeeper in Boone